Onsi University

 Onsi helps you manage Fringe Benefits

-Our team of subject matter experts provide contractors a full 360-degree view of what we believe to be the three (3) major areas of contract administration and prevailing wage compliance: SCA and DBA Requirements, Contract Profitability, and Department of Labor Investigation Defense.
+Onsi offers comprehensive solutions to efficiently manage Fringe Benefits.
+Our team of subject matter experts is dedicated to providing contractors with a holistic perspective on three critical facets of contract administration and prevailing wage compliance: SCA and DBA Requirements, Contract Profitability, and Department of Labor Investigation support.

 SCA and DBA Requirements

-Should you pay the fringe benefit requirements in cash or in benefits?
+Should you provide fringe benefits in cash or as non-monetary benefits?

 Was a new wage determination incorporated into your contract, requiring an increase in employees’ Health & Welfare / Fringe Benefit and/or hourly wage rates?

-• If so, you may be eligible to submit a Price Adjustment request.
+• If so, you may be eligible to request a Price Adjustment.

 Did you provide benefits above and beyond what was required in your contract and wage determination?

-• Some of these costs may be recoverable.
+• It's possible that some of these additional costs can be recovered.

 What are Fringe Benefits?

 Fringe Benefits are a non-monetary component of an employee’s overall compensation package.
 In Government Contracting, Fringe Benefits are a requirement in addition to wages for all contracts subject to SCA and DBA/DBRA.
-Some of the most common examples of fringe benefits are:
+Some of the most common examples of fringe benefit plans are:

 • Dental